 A drug being studied in clinical trials may be made available to individual patients in certain circumstances.
-Pursuant to the 21st Century Cures Act ("Cures Act") which was signed into law in December 2016, the manufacturer of an investigational drug for a serious disease or condition is required to make available, such as by posting on its website, its policy on evaluating and responding to requests for individual patient access to such investigational drug (compassionate use).
+Pursuant to the 21st Century Cures Act (Cures Act) which was signed into law in December 2016, the manufacturer of an investigational drug for a serious disease or condition is required to make available, such as by posting on its website, its policy on evaluating and responding to requests for individual patient access to such investigational drug (compassionate use).
 This requirement applies on the later of 60 calendar days after the date of enactment of the Cures Act or the first initiation of a Phase 2 or Phase 3 trial of the investigational drug.
-At this time, Novus does not have a program for the compassionate use of an investigational product outside of a clinical trial as it is not applicable to our investigational products.
+At this time, Novus does not have a program for the compassionate use of an investigational product outside of a clinical trial as it is not applicable to our investigational products and our current stage of development.